-The short answer is yes, but that won’t necessarily be the case forever.
-There are considerations related to how the assets came to be and the current nature of them.
+The short answer is yes, tracking cost basis for crypto is different than fiat currencies, but that won’t necessarily be the case forever.
+There are considerations related to how the assets came to be and their current nature.

 Whether you call it an Initial Coin Offering (ICO), Security Token Offering (STO), Initial Exchange Offering (IEO), or some other term, there was some reason for the creation of the coins and certain expectations that the purchasers of those coins had.
-No matter how much pixie dust you sprinkle on it, regulators will ultimately get through to the core of what happened.
+No matter how much pixie dust you sprinkle on it, regulators will ultimately get to the core of what happened.

 There’s a lot of focus on how to sell coins or tokens without giving up equity.
 It makes sense that if you can raise a bunch of money and not have to give up any ownership for it, that’s a pretty good deal for you.
-But if you don’t give up ownership, you’re on the hook for providing some sort of utility to the purchasers of your coin.
+But if you don’t give up ownership, you’re on the hook for providing some sort of utility to the purchasers.
 So even if you thread the needle and are able to create a utility token that’s used for payments and is regulated like cash, you’ll still have a liability on your books for the network and an asset for which you’ll need to track your cost basis.

 Earlier this year, SEC Chair Jay Clayton also commented on how Bitcoin is being used.
 “No one is creating it for their own … control of bitcoin, it’s designed to be a payment system replacement for sovereign currencies,” he said.
 “We’ve determined that that doesn’t have the attributes of a security … as far as I’m concerned, that’s designed to be akin to the dollar, the yen, the euro … and it operates that way.
 People who purchase it are expecting it to operate that way.”

 As the market evolves, we expect to see many more examples of a change in the nature of crypto assets.
 This would then lead to a change in their regulation.
 The idea that previously illiquid assets can now move around more freely will give rise to some new regulatory complexities.